kavithavasantha/blogpost-crud-jsp.servlet/README.md

 # blogpost-crud-jsp.servlet
-A simple blogposting application that manage a collection of users with basic feature like( insert,delete,update,create) using JSP Servlet,JDBC MYSQL, Apache TOMCAT,IDL Eclipse
+A simple blogposting application that manage a collection of users with basic feature like( insert,delete,update,create) using JSP Servlet,JDBC MYSQL, Apache TOMCAT,IDE Eclipse

 Using TOOLs
 * IDL-Eclipse 2023-06